3 Biggest Reasons People Aren’t Selling Their Homes

 There are a number of reasons why people aren't selling their homes.
 But some reasons are more common than others.
 How do you deal with these fears and help clients sell?

 Gen X isn’t selling and millennials that own homes aren’t selling either.
-Even if they want to sell, they have fears about the process, about losing money and about the hassles of home sales that real estate agents are so fond of mentioning.
+Even if they want to sell, they have fears about the process, about losing money, and about the hassles of home sales that real estate agents are so fond of mentioning.

 We did some unofficial research and have found three reasons people aren’t selling their homes that are pretty common among homeowners when they entertain thoughts of selling.
 You may recognize them.
 But do you deal with them?